andenkondor/grec/README.md

 ### Options

 - `-c, --count <COUNT>`: Specify the number of recent branches to display (default: 10)
-- `-p, --prompt-checkout`: Enable/disable the checkout prompt (default: enabled)
+- `-s, --scripting`: disable all interactions, like prompting for checkout

 Examples: